Shaurya2006-hash/Telecom-Billing-System/README.md

 5. Display all records
 6. Exit
 Enter your choice:

-Follow the on-screen prompts to perform any action.
-The system will automatically save your updates in the file.

 📁 File Structure
 Telecom-Billing-System/
 ├── telecom_billing_system.c   # Main C source file